logzio/logz-docs/_source/user-guide/regions/account-migration.md

 If you prefer to perform the process manually, see the [drop filters guide](https://docs.logz.io/user-guide/accounts/drop-filters/).

 <!-- info-box-start:info -->
-If the filters were created from the backend, contact Support to copy your drop filters before deleting the pre-migration account.
+If the filters were created from the backend, contact your Customer Success Manager for help migrating your drop filters.
 {:.info-box.important}
 <!-- info-box-end -->